tonyztan/old-spice-voicemail/README.md

 # Old Spice Voicemail Generator
 Python-based Old Spice Voicemail Generator.

-Final Project for Information and Computer Security class at the University of Southern California Summer Program.
+Final Project for the Information and Computer Security class at the University of Southern California Summer Program.

 ##License
 The MIT License (MIT)